World Autism Awareness Day: Why Nations Are Lighting Up Their Buildings Blue

 The theme of this year’s World Autism Awareness Day (WAAD) is “Toward Autonomy and Self-Determination,” which aims to shed some light on the legal rights of persons with autism, and what institutions, governments, and guardians can do to aid them in living a purposeful life.

 This means recognizing their right to act of their own accord and “enter legal contracts,” per the Convention on the Rights of Persons with Disabilities.
-The United Nations further explains in its memo:

 The WAAD observance, which streamed live earlier, covered policies and approaches that will enable persons with autism to exercise their right to determination.
 It was organized by the United Nations Department of Public Information and Department of Economic and Social Affairs.